Risks for breast cancer

 Reproductive history

-Menopause occurs as the ovaries stop making hormones and the level of hormones (mainly estrogen and progesterone) in the body drops.
-This causes a woman to stop menstruating.
-If you enter menopause at a later age (after age 55), it means that your cells are exposed to estrogen and other hormones for a greater amount of time.
-This increases the risk for breast cancer.
-Likewise, menopause at a younger age decreases the length of time breast tissue is exposed to estrogen and other hormones.
-Early menopause is linked with a lower risk of breast cancer.
+If your periods stop at a later age (after age 55), breast cells are exposed to estrogen and other hormones for a longer amount of time.
+This increases your risk of breast cancer.
+Early menopause (before age 45) is linked with a lower risk of breast cancer.

 Exposure to ionizing radiation

-This increased risk has been particularly noted in women who received treatment to these areas for Hodgkin lymphoma.
-The risk of developing breast cancer is higher if mantle radiation therapy for Hodgkin lymphoma was given before the age of 30.
-The risk is further increased if the radiation treatment was given during puberty.
-Breast cancer risk is greatly increased if chemotherapy is combined with radiation therapy to treat Hodgkin lymphoma before the age of 15 years.
+Women who were given a particular type of radiation therapy called Mantle field radiation to the chest, neck and armpit area for Hodgkin lymphoma are at a higher risk of developing breast cancer.
+This risk is high if the treatment was given before the age of 30, and it is highest when treatment was given during puberty.
+Breast cancer risk is greatly increased if chemotherapy and radiation therapy were used to treat Hodgkin lymphoma before the age of 15 years.
 But the benefit of treating the cancer usually far outweighs the risk of developing a second cancer from radiation therapy treatment.
+Today, radiation therapy is given to the smallest possible area of the body and this reduces the risk for long-term side effects, including breast cancer risk.

-In the past, medical radiation therapy was used to treat health problems such as tuberculosis, acne or an enlarged thymus gland.
-Women who were given medical radiation therapy to the chest area for these diseases have a greater risk of developing breast cancer.
+In the past, radiation therapy was used to treat health problems such as tuberculosis, acne or an enlarged thymus gland.
+Women who were given radiation therapy to the chest area for these diseases have a greater risk of developing breast cancer.

 Women exposed to ionizing radiation during atomic bomb blasts during the Second World War also have a higher risk of developing breast cancer, especially if they were exposed during puberty.

-Hormone replacement therapy
+Hormone replacement therapy (HRT)

-Researchers looked at the data from numerous studies.
-Their analysis showed that current or recent users of combined HRT for 5 years or longer have a higher risk for breast cancer.
+Taking HRT for a long time increases the risk of breast cancer.
+This is especially true for HRT that uses both hormones (called combined HRT).
+Studies have shown that current or recent users of combined HRT for 5 years or longer have a higher risk for breast cancer.

 Atypical hyperplasia